Hard problems. High stakes. Executed.

 Place-based investment strategy for cities and communities navigating transformation.

-Structuring the partnerships and transactions that transform institutions into community anchors.
+Structuring the partnerships that turn transactions into lasting community investments.

 Three decades of consequential work across urban economic development, institutional real estate, and academic healthcare — told through the projects that defined cities, universities, and communities.

 Appointed CEO of a nonprofit on the verge of insolvency in one of America's most economically distressed cities.
-Over 19 years, catalyzed $2B+ in private and public investment — forging landmark partnerships with the Philadelphia 76ers, Lockheed Martin, American Water, Live Nation, Rutgers University, and the Cooper Medical School.
-Built the institutional infrastructure that made it possible, growing organizational revenue 400% and staff to 80+.
+Over 10 years, catalyzed $2B+ in private and public investment — forging landmark partnerships with the Philadelphia 76ers, L3 Communications, Subaru North America, Rutgers University, Rowan University, and Virtua Hospital System.
+Delivered the city's first market-rate housing in 50 years through the Dranoff Victor development, and built the institutional infrastructure that made it all possible — growing organizational revenue 400% and staff to 80+.

 Inherited a 600-acre west campus dormant for two decades.
-Delivered New Jersey's first veterinary school, a new nursing school, two miles of new infrastructure, and an Advanced Engineering & Manufacturing Center.
+Delivered New Jersey's first veterinary school and a new nursing school, and built two miles of new infrastructure to open the land for development.
+Identified and began structuring the public-private partnership and economic model for an Advanced Engineering & Manufacturing Center.
+Evaluated energy savings models across the university's portfolio — identifying efficiencies sufficient to finance critical infrastructure capital improvements without new appropriations.
 Structured the $850M+ Wellness Village P3 and built the university's first enterprise capital governance framework — replacing fragmented approvals with transparent, criteria-based decision-making that generated $25M in capital avoidance on a single project.

-As President & CEO of Cooper's Ferry Partnership in Camden for nearly two decades, he catalyzed $2 billion in public and private investment in one of the nation's most economically distressed cities — forging landmark partnerships with the Philadelphia 76ers, Rutgers, Rowan, Cooper Health, Lockheed Martin, and American Water.
+As President & CEO of Cooper's Ferry Partnership in Camden for 10 years, he catalyzed $2 billion in public and private investment in one of the nation's most economically distressed cities — forging landmark partnerships with the Philadelphia 76ers, L3 Communications, Subaru North America, Rutgers University, Rowan University, and Dranoff Properties, including the city's first market-rate housing in 50 years.

 AJP Associates is retained by organizations navigating the intersection of public purpose and private capital — where the stakes are high, the complexity is real, and conventional advisory is insufficient.